Thomas Lawlor (bass-baritone): Opera career and later years

 Lawlor left D'Oyly Carte in 1971 to pursue a more varied career in opera, singing over 60 operatic roles.
 He immediately drew good notices: The Times reviewed his Don Alfonso in Così fan tutte in September of that year, commenting, "his eagle-eyed squire of an Alfonso, wise in the knowledge that he will be proved right in the end ... is an interpretation much preferable to the buffo clowning seen in this role at Glyndebourne."
 The next year, the same paper called his Osmin in Die Entführung aus dem Serail "imposing ... a figure of menace as well as of fun, with the voice to go with both sides of the character".
+In 1982 a review called his Baron Wepps in Der Vogelhändler "a model of style for the other singers to emulate.
+Impeccable timing allied to subtle underplaying made even the female impersonation of Wepps's first-act duet with his nephew Stanislaus amusing".
 Among his roles in the British Isles were: